Animal consciousness: Invertebrates

 Octopuses are highly intelligent, possibly more so than any other order of invertebrates.
 The level of their intelligence and learning capability are debated, but maze and problem-solving studies show they have both short- and long-term memory.
 Octopus have a highly complex nervous system, only part of which is localized in their brain.
 Two-thirds of an octopus's neurons are found in the nerve cords of their arms.
 Octopus arms show a variety of complex reflex actions that persist even when they have no input from the brain.
 Unlike vertebrates, the complex motor skills of octopuses are not organized in their brain using an internal somatotopic map of their body, instead using a non-somatotopic system unique to large-brained invertebrates.
 Some octopuses, such as the mimic octopus, move their arms in ways that emulate the shape and movements of other sea creatures.

 In laboratory studies, octopuses can easily be trained to distinguish between different shapes and patterns.
 They reportedly use observational learning, although the validity of these findings is contested.
 Octopuses have also been observed to play: repeatedly releasing bottles or toys into a circular current in their aquariums and then catching them.
 Octopuses often escape from their aquarium and sometimes enter others.
 They have boarded fishing boats and opened holds to eat crabs.
 At least four specimens of the veined octopus (Amphioctopus marginatus) have been witnessed retrieving discarded coconut shells, manipulating them, and then reassembling them to use as shelter.

 Shamanistic and religious views

 Shamanistic and other traditional cultures and folk tales speak of animal spirits and the consciousness of animals.
-In India, Jains consider all the jivas (living organisms, including plants, animals and insects) to be conscious.
+In Jainism, the concept of jiva, which corresponds to soul or consciousness, is viewed as being present in all entities, including living organisms, such as plants, animals and insects, and inert matter.
+This cosmology establishes a universal kinship among all life forms; consequently, Jains adhere to nonviolence (ahimsa), prohibiting the harm or destruction of any living being.